SuperOfficeDocs/superoffice-docs/docs/apps/what-api-to-use.md

 ### Interactive and Non-Interactive Authentication

-First and foremost, regardless whether an application uses the SOAP or REST APIs, no application is allowed to present users with their own sign-in screen.
+First and foremost, regardless of an application uses the SOAP or REST APIs, no application is allowed to present users with their own sign-in screen.
 All interactive authentications must be performed via the [SuperOffice Online sign-in page][7].
 All normal users must be sent to the same URL as when their administrator installs the application.

-Therefore the results of an interactive authentication for a normal user is very much the same as their administrator or developer when the application was installed.
+Therefore the results of an interactive authentication for a normal user are very much the same as their administrator or developer when the application was installed.

 Once authenticated, the interactive user is redirected to the applications `redirect_url` and the application can provision anything necessary for that user, and/or redirect the user back to SuperOffice.